Top 12 Most Beautiful Places To Visit in Slovenia

 To get one of the best views of Piran, head over to St George’s Church and climb its Bell Tower.
 Or, a little farther out, walk along the Piran Town Walls.

-For only €3 to enter, you’ll be treated to the best panoramic view of the town!
+For only €3 to enter, you’ll see the best panoramic view of the town!

 12. Izola